StefanSmith/your-code-as-a-crime-scene-tools/README.md

 By default, coupling analysis only considers changes within the same commit.
 For cross-repository analysis, you can instead consider changes within a given time frame (in days).
 Specify a number of days using the optional `couplingDays` parameter.

+### `file-changes`
+Print list of revisions, and the file changes they contain, for the specified repositories.

 ### `authors`
 For each file, prints the number of unique authors.